Initial validation of mobile Whole Slide Imaging (mWSI) with Northwell Health

 but there are not enough qualified technicians for the task of visual identification using conventional microscopy

-all regions in need.
+across all regions in need.

 With support from the Bill and Melinda Gates Foundation, we donated an AiDA 2 system to the team at UNAM.
-AiDA
+AiDA was used

 threshold values.
 The testing validated that the AiDA system produced digital images that met the benchmarks needed for